2nd October 2023

 On the other hand, white fillings are a more modern option.
 They are made from a composite resin that can be matched to the natural colour of your teeth.
 White fillings are less noticeable than silver fillings, making them a popular choice for visible areas of the mouth.

-White fillings, also known as composite fillings, are a popular choice due to their natural appearance.
-They are made from both plastic and ceramic materials, which can be matched to the colour of your existing teeth.
+White fillings, also known as porcelain and composite fillings, are a popular choice due to their natural appearance.
+They are a mix of both plastic and ceramic materials, which can match the colour of your existing teeth.
 This makes them a discreet option for those who want their fillings to blend in with their natural smile.

 One of the advantages of white fillings is their ability to bond directly to the tooth.
 This means they can provide additional support to the tooth structure, which can be beneficial for teeth that have been significantly damaged by decay.
-It also allows for a more conservative preparation of the tooth, as less healthy tooth structure needs to be removed compared to silver fillings.
+It also allows for a more conservative preparation of the tooth, as less healthy tooth structure needs removal compared to silver fillings.

 However, while white fillings can offer aesthetic and structural benefits, they may not be as durable as their silver counterparts.
-On average, white fillings may last between 5 to 7 years before they need to be replaced, although this can vary depending on factors such as the size and location of the filling, the patient’s oral hygiene habits, and their diet.
+On average, white fillings may last between 5 and 7 years before they need replacing, although this can vary depending on factors such as the size and location of the filling, the patient’s oral hygiene habits, and their diet.

-Silver fillings, also known as amalgam fillings, have been used in dentistry for many years.
-They are made from a mixture of metals, including silver, tin, copper, and mercury, which gives them their silver appearance.
+Silver fillings, also known as amalgam fillings, are very common in dentistry.
+They are a mixture of metals, including silver, tin, copper, and mercury, which gives them their silver appearance.

 One of the key advantages of silver fillings is their durability.
 Silver fillings are known for their strength and resistance to wear, making them a good choice for large cavities or those located in areas of the mouth that experience heavy chewing forces.
 They are typically able to withstand the pressures of biting and chewing for many years without breaking or wearing down.

-On average, silver fillings can last between 10 to 15 years before they need to be replaced.
+On average, silver fillings can last between 10 and 15 years before they need replacing.
 However, this can vary depending on factors such as the size and location of the filling, the patient’s oral hygiene habits, and their diet.

 However, while white fillings may not be as durable as silver fillings, they offer other benefits such as a more natural appearance and the ability to bond directly to the tooth.
 This can provide additional support to the tooth structure and allows for a more conservative preparation of the tooth.